 How can I compare programs?

 The program website and reaching out to mentors/trainees at the programs.
 U.S. News & World Report, Doximity, and Aunt Minnie rankings are helpful to some people, but remember these are all biased.
+SIR has an IR training directory that can be helpful as well.
 The best program for one person is not necessarily the best for someone else.

 How to apply?

 Essentially all IR and DR residency programs use the Electronic Residency Application Service (ERAS) and participate in the National Resident Matching Program (NRMP).
 The application opens in May and is not submitted to the selected programs until September 15th.

 What should I do for internship?
 Surgery, medicine, TY?

 Most programs are not categorical, so you can do your internship in whatever you choose.
 However, some require (or strongly suggest) certain internships.
 Most recommend a general surgery internship, but there are exceptions.
 UCSD encourages applicants to apply to their internal medicine program.
 Doing your intern year at the same institution as your residency can be helpful for networking with colleagues who will later be referring to you.
 However, many opt to do their internship elsewhere.
 Overall, the jury is still out on this one.
 Look at the websites on the programs you’re interested in, talk to some mentors, and go with what feels right for you.